calogerobra/job_portal_scraper_simple/README.md

-# job_portal_scraper_simple
+# A basic scraper to collect job portal data from a website with simple structure.
-A simple requests-based job portal scraper collecting also PDF and image documents
+This project is an example for a simple, requests-based scraper colelcting job portal data by parsing HTML documents with a BeautifulSoup parser.
+The scraper is part of an academic project to monitor job market developments during the COVID-19 pandemic.